 Summary: Attached Earlobes

-Attached earlobes are a common trait influenced by multiple genes and environmental factors.
+- The nature of our earlobes is a common trait influenced by multiple genes and environmental factors.

-However, recent research has identified 49 genetic locations associated with this trait, including the EDAR gene.
+- Recent research has identified 49 genetic locations associated with the trait, including the EDAR gene.

 References